 These Eggless Chocolate Crinkle Cookies are in honor of Santa.
-Of course, sharing is highly recommended so we’ll make enough for Mrs. Claus and all the elves too.
+But, of course, sharing is highly recommended, so we’ll make enough for Mrs. Claus and all the elves too.

 My little ones and I have been baking a lot of cookies this season!!
 As I mentioned before, we love to bake cookies.
 Plus, we’re cookie-eaters by nature, so the holidays are a great excuse to try all kinds of new cookies recipes.
-When the task involves rolling, dusting and/or sprinkles my kids are the first to show up.
+But, of course, when the task involves rolling, dusting, and/or sprinkles, my kids are the first to show up.

 I have seen these chocolate crinkle cookies everywhere, so I was eager to try and tweak these cookies to make them safe for Victoria.
 But, of course, when I say safe, I mean eggless.

 How do I substitute eggs in a cookie recipe?

-I do ALL my baking without eggs due to my daughter egg allergy.
-I have found out that what works for one recipe might not be so good for other.
-For example, I don’t use egg replacers or flax seeds in my cookie recipes as the final texture leaves much to be desired.
-When it comes to cookies recipes the best way to substitute eggs, in my experience, is what I called “fake egg”.
+I do ALL my baking without eggs due to my daughter’s egg allergy.
+However, I have found that what works for one recipe might not be so good for another.
+For example, I don’t use egg replacers or flax eggs in my cookie recipes as the final texture leaves much to be desired.
+When it comes to these cookies specifically, the best way to substitute eggs, in my experience, is what I call a “fake egg.”

 1 “Fake egg” = 2 tablespoons water + 2 teaspoons baking powder + 1 teaspoon neutral taste oil (such vegetable, canola or grapeseed).